-Some of us are so used to pain and ‘dark energy’ that we’re afraid of the light (positive emotions, people, experiences, etc)!

 It’s extremely easy to stay within the “black vibrational void” and not be able to experience any other form of life.
 In fact, some people believe they have no choice and are doomed to be “depressed” forever.
 But what’s the solution to this?

 The easiest, quickest, most efficient, and safest way is by sitting alone, accepting our fear as it is, and then consistently choosing to feel the way you wish to feel!
 It begins with the abstract (you speaking/thinking the words) and it turns into a felt reality once you choose to go in that direction.
 Please keep in mind that if you have physical pain, a better solution may be to sit and accept the pain.
-This is much more difficult than accepting emotional pain, however it’s still beneficial since accepting your pain will allow you to consciously choose the emotions you feel.
+This is much more difficult than accepting emotional pain, however, it’s still beneficial since accepting your pain will allow you to consciously choose the emotions you feel.

 Then, you live in the experience!

 After doing this it’ll be much easier to do it again, and again.
 Then it becomes much easier to go explore (in your mind and/or in the world) and face the unknown, which gives massive loads of confidence.
-Eventually it starts a positive snowball that doesn’t stop, and you’re living exactly the best way you possibly can, all of the time!
+Eventually, it starts a positive snowball that doesn’t stop, and you’re living exactly the best way you possibly can, all of the time!

-You can also jump right into the fire like I did… After going through my shitty childhood I landed my first job in (pretty much a) cutthroat kitchen, moved to west Texas and got a job at a high-end country club (where we served 800+ people on the Easter of 2019), moved to east Texas to get a better job, failed, then moved to Austin to be a delivery driver… All while sleeping in my car!
+You can also jump right into the fire as I did… After going through my shitty childhood I landed my first job in (pretty much a) cutthroat kitchen, moved to west Texas and got a job at a high-end country club (where we served 800+ people on the Easter of 2019), moved to East Texas to get a better job, failed, then moved to Austin to be a delivery driver… All while sleeping in my car!

 I also faced my fear of life by doing mental work… Whenever a fear would pop up I’d disidentify from it and ask myself, “why do I feel this way?
 Is it rational, or should I let it go?”
-That combined with some other “sorting out” of my mental stuff greatly aided in making who I am today.
+That combined with some other “sorting out” of my mental stuff greatly aided in making me who I am today.

 I’m not saying you should be as unconventional as I was (or put yourself in as much danger as I did), but I am asking you to face your fear of life in whatever way you see fit.
 I’m asking you to do it consistently, and even to let it snowball in a positive direction as time goes on!
 I have provided the process, now I’m asking you to follow through 🙂